Submission Deadline: July 11, 2018

 - Teacher satisfaction

-- Online courses are reviewed and considered in relation to the other programming selected by the above committees and in light of editorial calendars for our varying publications.
-From that review we are able to select the topics that help balance our education portfolio.
+All applications are reviewed and considered in relation to the other programming selected by the committees and in light of editorial calendars for our varying publications.
+From that review, we are able to select the topics that help balance our education portfolio.

-Criteria for Selection: Presenters are selected by a committee on the basis of instructor qualifications, instructional content and methods, teaching style, relevance to the profession and relevance to the conference theme.
-Proposals will be evaluated according to the following criteria:
+Presenters are selected by a committee on the basis of instructor qualifications, instructional content and methods, teaching style, relevance to the profession, and relevance to the conference theme.
+More specifically, proposals will be evaluated according to the following criteria:

-4. Does the program address topics stated in the call for speakers?
+- Does the program address topics stated in the Call for Speakers?

 Speaker Selection Policies